Hydroxycitronellal

 Hydroxycitronellal (7-hydroxy-3,7-dimethyloctanal) is an odorant used in perfumery.
 Its molecular formula is C_{10}H_{20}O_{2}.

 It derives from a citronellal.
 7-Hydroxy-3, 7-dimethyloctanal, also known as 3, 7-dimethyl-7-hydroxyoctan-1-al or 7-hydroxycitronellal, belongs to the class of organic compounds known as medium-chain aldehydes.

-It has a sweet floral odor with citrus and melon undertones.
+It has a sweet floral, lily, sweet, green, waxy, tropical, and slight melon and citrus undertones.

+The hydroxycitronellal & indole condensation product is known as Indolene [68908-82-7].
+(Has a floral animalic note).

+The hydroxycitronellal & methyl anthranilate Schiff-base is known as Aurantiol (aka Auralva).
+It is extensively used in a large variety of floral notes such as orange-blossom, linden-blossom and tuberose.